System Design Space

 Focus: Operational resilience

-Outcome: Regular drills, rotation reliability metrics, and a tested incident playbook.
+Outcome: Regular drills, rotation reliability metrics, and a tested leak-response runbook.

 Typical antipatterns

-Hardcoded secrets in source code and IaC templates.
+Hardcoded secrets in source code and infrastructure-as-code templates.

-One 'master secret' shared by dozens of services with no segmentation.
+One master secret shared by dozens of services with no segmentation or per-service audit.

 Secrets exposed in error logs, stack traces, and profiling dumps.